goshitsarch-eng/Gosh-Github-Backup-Manager/README.md

 1. **Shallow clone**: Not currently supported by the git2 library; selecting "shallow" performs a full clone
 2. **Auto-backup scheduling**: Settings exist in the UI but scheduled backups are not implemented
 3. **Token storage**: Stored in plain text JSON file (not in secure keychain)

+### Disclaimer

+This application is an independent project and is not sponsored by, endorsed by, or affiliated with GitHub or GitHub, Inc.

+This software is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).
+It is provided **“as is”**, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability or fitness for a particular purpose.
+Use at your own risk.

 ## License